Diznet/MAD/README.md

 # How to Controls
 There is a turn right and turn left button.
 There is no brake button.
-The car always presses gas pedal automatically.
+The car always moves automatically.
 #  Gameplay
 Each level has a obstacle setup.
 Before starting to drive time freezes, and time unfreezes when player touches the screen.